-- non-payment of fees - failure to comply with regulations of provincial CPA body, where applicable - · exhausting course or examination attempts
+- non-payment of fees

+- failure to comply with regulations of a provincial/regional CPA body, where applicable

+- exhausting course or examination attempts

 Students may be suspended or expelled from taking CPA preparatory courses for academic or professional misconduct.
-For more information, see Chapter 5 Student Integrity and Behaviour Policies.
+For more information, see Section 5 Academic Integrity and Professional Conduct Policies.